 While time averaged diabatic heating terms are typically saved in the DAS output, the quadratic terms are not save so additional output would be useful.
 In addition, the non-geostropic terms may contribute to the mesoscale vortices.
-Along It should be noted that, along with the mesoscale high EPV, some regions of mesoscale low EPV stand out.
-This is especially noticeable in Fig. 12b, the intermediate resolution experiment, near "B" and "C", suggesting that isentropic redistribution of EPV is playing a role rather than problematic model numerics in creating the high EPV features and supporting the concept of rearrangement of EPV as part of the development of the mesoscale vortices.
+Along with the mesoscale high EPV, some regions of mesoscale low EPV stand out.
+This is especially noticeable in Fig. 12b, the intermediate resolution experiment, near "B" and "C", suggesting that isentropic redistribution of EPV is playing a role rather than problematic model numerics in creating the high EPV features.